 He's also clearly based on Bob Sapp, an enormous, brutal mixed martial artist with outrageous behavior and a huge following.
 One of Marduk's moves is a piledriver, which was famously used by Sapp in MMA, and some alternate costumes make Marduk black, just like Sapp.

-There's also some of Nathan Jones on him, being an Australian giant who is an ex-con and did both professional wrestling and martial arts.
+There's also something of Nathan Jones on him, being an Australian giant who is an ex-con and did both professional wrestling and martial arts.
 They are also so physically similar that when the maligned live action Tekken film was in production, there was the rumor Jones was going to appear playing Marduk.

 His injured left ear is probably a reference to the Mike Tyson/Evander Holyfield bout in which Mike bite off Holyfield's ear.
 One of his customization options in 6 is based on Mike Tyson's face tattoo.